Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Unstable Spellbook should get a third option which allows you to delay the casting of the scroll at the cost of a charge.

+##Talents
+Rework some talents that aren't very interresting or usefull.

+##Enemies
+Make enemies more different:
+	like having more variety in movement speed(never being excactly the same speed as the player) Having dodgeble charge up attacks
+	Enemies have more weaknesses, like extra damage from: Fire, Fros, etc

 ##Other
 Stewed Meat needs a reason to exist.

 Suprise attacks shouldn't work if they are to close to you.

+Add an extra row of quickslots

+Instead of gaining no xp when to high level get 10% xp

+You can identify items if you've gained 0 xp recently

+No more level cap of 30

 ##Localization
 The damage increase of the ring of accuracy is not displayed in other languages yet